 Nonetheless, much confusion exists about what co-design actually is.
 Closer scrutiny of the claim “I’m co-designing!” often reveals a project or initiative that is not truly using co-design methodology.

-Misuse of the term ‘co-design’ most often occurs when project teams capture people’s experiences of the care journey but do not include all stakeholders in developing and testing improvement ideas.
-Although the wider co-design process includes listening to people’s experiences of giving and receiving care, this alone should not be confused with co-design.
+Misuse of the term ‘co-design’ most often occurs when project teams involve people by capturing their experiences of the care journey but do not continue to include all stakeholders in developing and testing improvement ideas.
+Although the wider co-design process includes listening to and capturing people’s experiences of giving and receiving care, this alone should not be confused with co-design.
 The distinction becomes apparent when we consider the three approaches we typically use to design services with patients:

 While both the second and third approaches involve listening to the experiences of patients, only the third approach can be described as co-design.
 Healthcare teams who capture the experiences of patients, staff and other stakeholders but fail to work with them to develop and test improvement ideas are at risk of misinterpreting, misunderstanding or embellishing the input from patients and their families.